 This information from Lexicomp® explains what you need to know about this medication, including what it’s used for, how to take it, its side effects, and when to call your healthcare provider.

 - It is used to treat ear infections.

 - It is used to treat certain people with ear infections who are getting tubes put in the ears.

 - It is normal to have some ear drainage for a few days after ear tube surgery.
-Call the doctor right away if your child has a fever, ear pain, or if ear drainage does not stop.
+Call your doctor right away if you have a fever, ear pain, or if ear drainage does not stop.